 So let’s chat fungi product efficacy…do mushroom supplements contain the health benefits they say they do?

-Mushroom supplements can be divided into 3 types: (1) those that only use the fruiting body of a mushroom, (2) those that only use the mycelium of a mushroom, and (3) those that use a mixture of both.
-The fruiting body of mushrooms provides the bulk of the claimed health benefits claimed by functional mushroom companies.
+Mushroom supplements can be divided into 3 types: (1) those that only use the fruiting body (the mushroom), (2) those that only use the mycelium (underground root structure of fungi) and (3) those that use a mixture of both.
+The fruiting body (the mushroom) provides the bulk of the claimed health benefits claimed by functional mushroom companies.
 And mycelium?
 Depending on the way fungi is extracted and removed from the surface on which it’s grown, you can end up with mostly “filler” in your supplements.
 The most common fillers are grain and rice, potentially harmful if you have a gluten intolerance, and overall not ideal when the purpose of the product is to reap the wonderful benefits that mushrooms have to offer.

 Supplement companies often make incredible health claims, but it can be challenging to figure out which mushroom products you buy are actually beneficial to your health.
 The first step is to understand this key difference between fruiting body and mycelium.

-What is the fruiting body and mycelium of a mushroom?
-Throughout a mushroom’s life cycle, the mushroom will develop into 3 distinct parts: the fruiting body, spores, and mycelium.
+What is the fruiting body and mycelium of fungi?
+Throughout its life cycle, fungi will develop into 3 distinct parts: the fruiting body (mushroom), spores, and mycelium.

 Photo Credit: yourmultiverse.com

-The fruiting body is the part of the mushroom that you’re likely the most familiar with, often taking the shape of a cap and stem.
+The fruiting body is the part of fungi that you’re likely the most familiar with, often taking the shape of a cap and stem.
 It’s what supermarkets traditionally sell as “mushrooms.”
 They also serve as the reproductive structure for mushrooms, and when matured they release spores.
 Spores float around in the air until they find favorable conditions to germinate into hyphae.
-Hyphae eventually fuse together to form a network known as the mycelium, which completes the cycle to produce the fruiting body of the mushroom.
+Hyphae eventually fuse together to form a network known as the mycelium, which completes the cycle to produce the fruiting body.